music-suite/music-suite/docs/src/User-Guide.md

 composer "Anonymous" $ lyricist "Anonymous" $ arranger "Hans" $ pseq [c,d,e,c]|/4
 ```

+Some backends may or may not render attribution information, depending on their configuration.

 ## Key signatures

+By default the key signature of C is used.
+We can override the *global* key signature using @[keySignature].

 ```music+haskell
 let major = True -- TODO!